Brian Stewart (American football): Rice

 In 2017, he was the defensive coordinator and interim head coach at Rice University.

 Detroit Lions

 On February 7, 2018, Stewart was hired by the Detroit Lions as their defensive backs coach of the Detroit Lions under defensive coordinator Paul Pasqualoni and head coach Matt Patricia.

 Baylor Bears

 In 2020, Stewart was hired as the cornerbacks coach at Baylor University under head coach Dave Aranda.

 Maryland (second stint)

 On February 16, 2021, Stewart returned and was hired as the defensive coordinator at the University of Maryland under head coach Mike Locksley, replacing Jon Hoke, who departed to become the secondary coach for the Atlanta Falcons.
 He left the staff following the season.

 XFL

 In June 2022, It was announced Stewart would become the XFL's Houston Roughnecks Defensive Coordinator.

+Middle Tennessee

+On December 11, 2023, Stewart announced he was the new Defensive Coordinator for Middle Tennessee.

 Personal life

 Stewart's family includes wife Kimberly and their children Leila, Mya, and Zara.
 He currently resides in Chandler, Arizona.